Knights of the Round Table: Safir

-Safir (Safire, Safere, Saphar) is the youngest son of the Saracen king Esclabor in the Arthurian legend.
+Safir (Safere, Safire, Saphar, Saphir) is the youngest son of the Saracen king Esclabor in the Arthurian legend.
 He appeared in several works of Arthurian literature, including the Prose Tristan and Le Morte d'Arthur; his name was also included on the Winchester Round Table.
 Two of his brothers, Segwarides and Palamedes, also belong to the Round Table.

 Safir usually appears alongside his brother Palamedes.
 In one story, Safir disguises himself as Ector de Maris, fights with Helior le Preuse, defeats him, and wins Espinogres' lady.
 Vowing to defend the lady's honor, Palamedes arrives and locks swords with Safir, not realizing it is his brother.
 After fighting for an hour to a standstill, both are impressed with each other's prowess and skill, and decide to ask the other's identity.
 Safir is devastated to find that he was fighting with his own brother and asks Palamedes for forgiveness; together, they return the lady to Espinogres.
 Later, after the affair between Lancelot and Guinevere is exposed, Safir and Palamedes join Lancelot's side in the ensuing civil war between Lancelot and King Arthur.
 When they are banished to Lancelot's homeland in Gaul, Safir is made Duke of Landok while Palamedes becomes Duke of Provence.